What is the number one requirement to become a 3DCG artist?

 I don’t know = I can’t make a decision.

-Even if one person without a portfolio is actually very good at making 3DCG of robots, they will not get a chance to appeal if they are not an option from the beginning.
+Even if one person without a portfolio is very good at making 3DCG robots, they will not get a chance to appeal if they are not an option from the beginning.

 That is why a portfolio is an essential item.